Honey Baked Chicken Drumsticks are not just easy to prepare, they are absolutely delicious!

 I prepared the Honey Baked Chicken Drumsticks at the same time as these equally flavorful and tender Citrus-Herb Roasted Chicken Thighs, allowing us to 'cook once, eat at least twice!'

-As Dr. Axe points out in his article, White Meat Versus Dark Meat on The Nutrition Watchdog, the dark meat of poultry has many healthful nutrients, above and beyond the white meat.
+As Dr. Axe points out in his article, White Meat Versus Dark Meat on The Nutrition Watchdog, the dark meat of poultry also has many healthful nutrients.
 What makes dark meat dark is an increased use of their muscles, especially among pastured chickens that are walking around all day.

 Increased use of the muscles through increased activity leads to greater oxygen and blood flow.
 As a result, dark meat is higher in iron, among other nutrients.